~Kapitel des Vogels~

 Ahiru stood there in shock.
 They were applauding for… her?
 A mere duck?

 In the cathedral, Fakir smiled down at his glistening parchment.
 "No, not a mere duck.
-An incredible duck."
+An extraordinary duck."

 "Ahhhhh!
 I'm laaaaaate!"